 Now that you better understand the “why” behind adding brand health metrics to your Marketing Mix Models, it’s time to cover what tools you’ll need to do it effectively.

 Let’s begin with tracking data.
-A lot of qualitative research is conducted monthly or just pre-and post-marketing campaigns.
+A lot of quantitative research is conducted monthly or just pre-and post-marketing campaigns.
 To be able to incorporate tracking data into your Marketing Mix Models, you need to have it collected on a consistent basis.
 Marketing Mix Models are typically created at the weekly or daily level to make use of the daily/weekly variation in marketing activities and the related KPIs.
 Ideally, the brand health data should be available at the same frequency as the other KPIs used for the MMM.
 There are also some brand tracking surveys, such as the YouGov Brand Index, which are conducted regularly, making them ideal for use in Marketing Mix Modeling.
 In the case of the YouGov Brand Index, the data is collected daily, across a large number of brands and markets.

 It’s also not enough to have surface-level data you’ll need more detailed insights.
 Although 20% of businesses use spreadsheets as the principal method of daily data communication (Forbes, 2016), they fall short when it comes to visualizing and reporting your data.
 You often must choose between including all data, thus making it so big and complex that no one can actually read it, or simplifying it and losing valuable information.
 Either way, insights are lost, and that hinders your decision-making.
 This means you’ll need specialist software for creating detailed and understandable models.
 Many different tools can be used to create Marketing Mix Models, but later in this blog, we’ll show you an example of our solution, strataQED.